open-resources/problem_bank_scripts/tests/test_question_templates/question_expected_outputs/instructor/q03_dropdown/q03_dropdown.md

 ---
 # {{ params.vars.title }}

+## Useful Info

+This element is depreciated and `pl-multiple-choice` (or `pl-matching`) should be used instead.
+See https://prairielearn.readthedocs.io/en/latest/elements/#pl-dropdown-element for more information.

 ## Question Text

 {{ params.vars.name }} is traveling on {{ params.vars.vehicle }} at {{ params.v }} {{ params.vars.units }}.